1-bit

 5. Switch to Library — albums, artists, and playlists are ready

 Rescans are incremental — only folders whose modification time has changed are re-processed.
-Use Full rescan from the menu after moving files around.
+Use Full rescan from the source menu after moving files around.
+For bridge sources the manifest itself drives change detection, so a regular rescan is enough.

 Play